jtebert/python-projects/genetics/README.txt

-This Python project is and API or simulator for genetics.
+This Python project is an API or simulator for genetics.

 Current functionality:
 - Create single- and double-stranded DNA molecules with blunt or sticky ends